 First of all, never run your mower without an air filter.
 Not even if it’s for a short while you wait for a new replacement air filter.
 Without a filter, dirt, and debris can get to the engine through the air intake causing damage to the cylinder and engine seals.

 Second, always run your mower with a clean air filter.
 I find it’s best to start each mowing season with a new air filter and clean it several times throughout the season.
 A plugged air filter will prevent air from passing through the filter and to the engine.

 This air filter must be kept clean.
 I recommend replacing your air filter annually.
 Then check and clean your filter several times throughout the mowing season.
 Clean the mower frequently when you are mowing in dusty conditions.

-Why does a plug air filter in your Ariens lawn mower cause it to smoke?
+Why does a plugged air filter cause it to smoke?

 - The engine’s inability to get good air will cause your engine to run rich so black smoke will emit from your mower.
 This means the fuel and air mixture the engine requires to run has a higher concentration of fuel.

 - Smoke can be a result of your air filter becoming so plugged, it restricts all air to the engine.
 The engine will begin drawing air from wherever it can find it including the engine crankcase.
 When it draws air from the crankcase, it can also pull oil from the crankcase that burns off in the cylinder.